 - An employer's benefit from the employee's personal-purpose conduct.

-Thus, Louisiana workers compensation courts will likely award benefits if the employer authorizes the employee to engage in personal work and there is some employer benefit from the conduct.
+Thus, Louisiana workers compensation courts will likely award benefits if the employer authorizes the employee to engage in personal work, and there is some benefit to the employer from the conduct.

 Also, this authorization could be clear and express, but it could also simply be implied from other circumstances.

 Horseplay in Louisiana Workers Compensation

 Sometimes the personal affairs in which the employee will be engaged will be frivolous, amounting to horseplay.